DualityStudio/laravel-inertia-react-starter/README.md

 # Laravel Inertia React Start
 Starter project using Laravel, Jetstream, Inertia.js and React.js.

+## Thank you
+Thank you to https://github.com/ozziexsh/laravel-jetstream-react for providing a typescript conversion that this project is based on.

 ## Installation
  - Fork or clone this repository
  - Run `composer install`